 For managing the safety of emergency responders to disasters and large-scale terrorist attacks like the World Trade Center, our most important overarching recommendation is that safety must be approached as a multi-agency effort that is part of overall incident management, not something that individual organizations do on their own for their own members.
 We refer to this as an integrated approach to safety management.
 Protecting responders at large events requires not just addressing the complexities of having many agencies involved in a response operation but also taking advantage of the full range of technical, protective, and other capabilities all those organizations bring with them to the event.
 All the responders at a disaster should be able to benefit from the best safety capabilities available.
+Building on the concept of unified command for the operational elements of response, integrated or unified safety management requires that all responding orgaminations of an incident be next of a single safety management structure that can

-Building on the concept of unified command for the operational elements of response, integrated or unified safety management requires that all responding organizations at an incident he part of a single safety management structure that can nizations at an incident be part of a single safety management structure that can coordinate the safety assets of different organizations, that can manage hazard assessment and build a common view of protective choices, that is vested with the authority to resolve problems and address safety concerns, and that is linked to the incident management structure, so safety decisions can be implemented and en-
+Building on the concept of unified command for the operational elements of response, integrated or unified safety management requires that all responding organizations at an incident be part of a single safety management structure that can coordinate the safety assets of different organizations, that can manage hazard assessment and build a common view of protective choices, that is vested with the authority to resolve problems and address safety concerns, and that is linked to the incident management structure, so safety decisions can be implemented and enforced.